 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult qualified professionals before making any property purchase in Incheon or anywhere else.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Incheon.

 Is it smart to buy now in Incheon, or should I wait as of 2026?